Some organizations celebrate their 75th anniversary with cake, confetti and balloons.

 The Oregon Museum of Science and Industry marked its three-quarters-of-a-century milestone this month by taking an outdated permanent exhibit and giving it a fresh, forward-looking twist.

 With an eye toward keeping up with the changing times, the museum's Turbine Hall recently underwent a significant transformation.
 While the hall kept its name, the 20 large steam engines once lined up along one wall have been reduced to a single example.
 The rest have been replaced by a new exhibit called the Center for Innovation that features a series of interactive activities focused on science, technology, engineering, art and math (STEAM).

 It's the first time in about 15 years that the museum has created a new permanent exhibit, but museum staff said it was an update that was overdue.

-"OMSI has been a leading player in the science museum world for a long time, and this is definitely another step," Centerwall said.
+"OMSI has been a leading player in the science museum world for a long time, and this is definitely another step," Centerwall told the Business Tribune.
 "A lot of science museums around the world are looking at this project because it is really innovative.
-It's a brand-new way of thinking about what science is and does.
+It's a brand new way of thinking about what science is and does.

 "I think a lot of museums are doing a similar thing, but not to this scale.
 They're not making it their main feature."